Dralex85/Sorting-Algorithm-Visualizer/README.md

      Then, combine all the formed array into larger one, sorting them at each fusion
      The final array is the size of the original and is sorted

+* HeapSort
+     Called with `heap`
+     Sort the array in the form of a max-heap tree
+          Each element is the 'parent' of the next two element, 1 parent of 2 & 3, 2 parent of 4 & 5 etc...
+          A parent is bigger than it's childs, which are not sorted
+          Using this, we know the bigest element is the root of the tree
+     After the max-heapify of the array, we switch the first and the last non-sorted element And re-apply the max-heapify to the non-sorted array to get the next bigest element to the root

 <br/>